api3dao/vitepress-docs/docs/guides/qrng/roulette-guide/index.md

 ```

-These values represent different types of bets that players can make in the game
-of Roulette.

 The contract defines several mapping variables to store information about user
-bets and the results of each spin in the game of Roulette:
+bets and the results of each spin in the game of Roulette.

 ```solidity
   error HouseBalanceTooLow();